Sky Mangel: Reception

 A BBC Online writer stated that Sky's most notable moment was "Coming face to face with John Swan – the man who killed her mother."
 Describing Sky, a writer for media company Virgin Media said "As Harold's eccentric granddaughter, Sky Mangel spent her time on Ramsay Street dating Boyd Hoyland, becoming an artist and having a baby with Stingray Timmins.
 Phew."
 In a separate feature, Sky's 2003 return to the show was placed at number Ten on Virgin's "Soap Comebacks" list.
 In 2007, readers from the Herald Sun placed Lana and Sky's kiss at number nine on the list of Neighbours Top Ten moments.
 A reporter said "It's rare that Neighbours attracts the attention of the shock jocks around the country, but that's what happened when Sky Bishop, played by Stephanie McIntosh, gave Lana, played by Bridge Neval, a kiss.
 Sky was exploring her sexuality and the scene was one of the most talked about ever in the press.
 Lana left Erinsborough and Sky has gone on to be an unmarried mum".

 In 2010, to celebrate the 25th anniversary of Neighbours, a reporter for Sky profiled 25 characters of which they believed were the most memorable in the show's history.
 Sky was included on the list and the reporter commented "Sky was a classic soap child who left for a few years and came back far more attractive.
 It's little wonder that she became the focus of a teen brigade including Dylan, Stingray, Boyd and Serena, not to mention that brief lesbian period with Lana.
 With her beloved Grandpa Harold on hand to dispense advice when she variously lost her family, got pregnant, and lost the father of her baby, Stingray, she brought sunny confidence to her regular visits to the funeral home".
 To celebrate Neighbours 6000th episode in August 2010, TV Week put together a list of the top 25 Neighbours characters.
 Sky was included in the list and a writer for the magazine commented "With a teenage pregnancy, a penchant for activism and a same-sex affair, Sky was never boring".

+A Herald Sun reporter included Sky's 2015 return in their "Neighbours' 30 most memorable moments" feature.
+Following her brief 2022 return, Laura Denby from Radio Times praised Sky's return, saying "With Sky's dad Joe (Mark Little) making a second cameo too, it wouldn't have felt right without a few words from Sky – and it was great to see McIntosh in her memorable role one last time".